NVIDIA/NeMo-Curator/docs/user-guide/semdedup.rst

 - Adjust the number of clusters (`n_clusters`) based on your dataset size and available computational resources.
 - The `eps_to_extract` parameter allows you to control the trade-off between dataset size reduction and potential information loss.

-For more details on the algorithm and its performance implications, refer to the original paper: "SemDeDup: Data-efficient learning at web-scale through semantic deduplication" by Abbas et al.
+For more details on the algorithm and its performance implications, refer to the original paper: `SemDeDup: Data-efficient learning at web-scale through semantic deduplication <https://arxiv.org/pdf/2303.09540>`_ by Abbas et al.